Federation of Cuban Women: Second National Congress of the Federacion de Mujeres Cubanas November 25–29, 1974

 The second national congress is an example of the work of the FMC.
-Its 1,916 delegates were elected in an intense and lengthy process beginning at the grass-roots level.
+Its 1,916 delegates were elected in a lengthy process beginning at the grass-roots level.
 They came from every background and every level of education.
 The congress' slogan was "To Deepen Women's Revolutionary Action!"
 Topics covered by the congress included bringing the Family Code to Vietnam.
 "Close to sixteen years of revolution has produced a keenly politicized, combative Cuban Woman, capable of deep analysis, concise projection and- most impressive- with the ability to conceive of herself as a part of an immense group in which all individuals are related in effort and purpose and in which solutions are sought and worked out collectively" Not only were Cuban women united in solidarity with other Cuban women but with the women of the world.
 They invited representatives of other countries and allowed them to participate.
 There were women from Chile, Costa Rica and a Soviet cosmonaut.